 If you’re looking for more easy Instant Pot sausage recipes we have more to enjoy!

-** NOTE: It will thicken quite a bit as it cools and sits in the pot.
+- Also, this will thicken quite a bit as it cools and sits in the pot.
 Initially it will be a bit thinner.
-Just allow it to sit and thicken if you want the consistency in the photos before serving.

 Instant Pot Stuffed Cabbage Casserole